Ravindra-Raut/course_oor/README.md

 ## General Information

-R is a programming language and software environment for carrying out computations, manipulating and analyzing data, and creating various types of plots and graphics (see the R project website at https://www.r-project.org/ for more info).
+R is a programming language and software environment for carrying out computations, manipulating and analyzing data, and creating various types of plots and graphics (see the [R project website](https://www.r-project.org/) for more info).
 R has become the 'lingua franca of statistics' and the software of choice for analyzing data in various disciplines.
 However, for many researchers, getting up and running with R remains a hurdle due to the command-driven nature of the software.
 The purpose of this course is to lay the necessary foundation for becoming a proficient R user.

 In this course, we will cover: